quantiota/Riemannian-Neural-Fields/README.md

 ### Overview
 **Structured Knowledge Accumulation (SKA)** is a forward-only learning framework that models intelligence as the continuous organization of information over space and time.
-This repository introduces the **Riemannian Neural Field** architecture — a geometric extension of SKA — where learning is represented as smooth propagation across an information manifold rather than as gradient-based optimization.
+This repository introduces the **Riemannian Neural Field** architecture — a geometric extension of SKA — where learning is represented as smooth propagation across an information manifold driven by local entropy and neuron density.

-The approach replaces back-propagation with a direct principle of **entropy-driven knowledge accumulation**, producing systems that learn continuously, deterministically, and without weight reversal.
+The model extends the SKA Neural Network into a continuous field representation in which the **density of neurons is non-homogeneous**.
+This uneven distribution of neurons creates regions of varying informational activity across the manifold — areas of high density act as zones of complex processing, while lower-density regions provide diffusion and stabilization.
+Learning thus emerges as a structured flow through this non-uniform field, continuously adapting and organizing information in space and time.

 ---